we-are-alluma/datavis-styleguide/_posts/2020-06-08-likert-scales.md

 # Examples

+Let's go over some ways we could visualize this dataset.
+Remember, there is not a right answer here.
+Data can be visualized in many ways and each of them emphasizes and downplays certain aspects of your data.
+What you want to tell with your data is your choice but please remember to be responsible and honest.

 ## Bar charts

-emphasizes the largest share of the total (i.e. "the biggest share of those who make $150,000+ a year are those who care 'some' about the use of the word 'data' as a plural or singular noun").
-This is not particularly useful, you're highlighting one of the two possible positive answers.
+The simplest chart we can create with our data as it is is a bar chart.
+In this case, these bar charts emphasize the largest share of the total (i.e. "the biggest share of those who make $150,000+ a year are those who care 'some' about the use of the word 'data' as a plural or singular noun").

+This is not particularly useful, as we are highlighting one of the two possible positive answers ('some' and 'a lot').
 It is not clear if the sum of both "Some" and "A lot" is larger than the sum of "Not at all" and "Not much".

 <!-- Tab links -->
 <div class="tab">